shopware5/composer-project/README.md

 ## Configuration

-Configuration like database credentials should be set via environment variables.
-You can use `.env` file when cannot use them.
+Configuration settings like environment specific database settings, API tokens, server IPs or any type of credentials should be set via environment variables.
+That way you don't have to include any environment specific or sensitive information in your project.
+You can use a `.env` file for local development or as a workaround.

-You can configure also some generic project services in `app/services.xml`.
-For instance, error log is configured to use `stderr` output instead of default log file located at `var/log` directory.
+You can also configure some generic project services in `app/services.xml`.
+For instance, the error log is configured to use `stderr` output instead of default log file located at `var/log` directory.
+New and additional services should be provided using plugins, though.

 ## Updating Shopware